Deitox/kestrel_engine/docs/animation_workflows.md

 4. **Load the showcase scene and bind content**
    - Launch the editor via `cargo run` and choose **File + Open Scene → assets/scenes/animation_showcase.json**.
    - Select `sprite_timeline_demo`, click **Load & Assign**, enter `slime` for the atlas key plus `assets/images/slime_idle_atlas.json` for the path, and pick the `idle` timeline.
 The inspector log prints `Sprite atlas set to slime`, and playback starts immediately.
    - Toggle **Stats + Viewport Overlays** and confirm the Sprite Eval/Pack/Upload HUD rows reflect the new animator load.
+The same overlay now surfaces a **Lighting Budget** card whenever clustered point lights exceed the 256-light budget, so you can spot blown lighting caps while iterating on animation scenes without digging through logs.
 5. **Author the transform clip**
    - With `transform_clip_demo` selected, open the Keyframe Editor and tweak a translation key (or press **Insert Key at Scrub**).
 Saving updates `assets/animations/clips/slime_idle.json`, triggers the watcher, and reruns validators without duplicate reloads.
    - Run `cargo test animation_clip transform_clip` afterwards to lock in the edits against the golden interpolation suite.